MATLAB: Release history

+For a complete list of changes of both MATLAB an official toolboxes, check MATLAB previous releases.

 Syntax

 The MATLAB application is built around the MATLAB programming language.

 Common usage of the MATLAB application involves using the "Command Window" as an interactive mathematical shell or executing text files containing MATLAB code.

+"Hello, world!" example

+An example of a "Hello, world!" program exists in MATLAB.